Scotch Corporation Launches "A New Kind of Clean" with hom(R) Cleaning Products: Safe, Effective, Beautiful and Affordable

 Visitors to the 2017 International Home + Housewares Show Get First Look: Booth #N8560

-DALLAS, TX --(Marketwired - March 08, 2017) - Dallas-based Scotch Corporation will unleash "A New Kind of Clean" into consumers' homes this spring.
-In a market dominated by harsh, chemical-based cleaners, hōm® offers an effective, safer and more affordable way to clean your home. hōm® products are hypoallergenic and are available in a variety of fresh fragrances to choose from.
+DALLAS, TX--(Marketwired - March 09, 2017) - Dallas-based Scotch Corporation will unleash "A New Kind of Clean" into consumer's homes this spring.
+In a market dominated by harsh, chemical-based cleaners, hom® offers an effective, safer and more affordable way to clean your home. hom® products are hypoallergenic and are available in a variety of fresh fragrances to choose from.

 "We recognized a hole in the market," said Scotch Corp CEO, Larry Siegel.
 "One of our product managers was looking for cleaning products that would be safe around her young kids, kill germs, reduce allergens, make her house smell fresh and look attractive on her countertop.
 Those products didn't exist… so we created them."